rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 and this game is such a project: we want to quickly test each iteration before moving on to the next one.

 Reopen the `src/main.rs` file.
-You’ll be writing all your code in this file.
+You’ll be writing all the code in this file.

 ## Processing a Guess

 The first part of the program will ask for user input, process that input, and check that the input is in the expected form.
-To start, you’ll need to allow the player to input a guess.
+To start, we’ll allow the player to input a guess.
 Enter the code in Listing 2-1 into `src/main.rs`.

 Filename: src/main.rs